techidaily/site-win11-tips/source/_posts/ignite-old-pcs-with-windows-11-version-22h2.md

 ![mount windows 10 iso](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/mount-windows-10-iso.jpg)
 2. Open the**Sources** folder and locate the**appraiserres.dll** file.
 Copy the**DLL** file and move it to a different folder.
 ![copy appraiserres dll windows 10 iso](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/copy-appraiserres-dll-windows-10-iso.jpg)
 3. Next, extract the Windows 11 ISO to a different folder.
-You can[use WinRAR to extract](https://www.win-rar.com/start.html?&L=0) the Windows 11 ISO file.
+You can [use WinRAR to extract](https://www.win-rar.com/start.html?&L=0) the Windows 11 ISO file.
 ![extract windows 11 iso](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/extract-windows-11-iso.jpg)
 4. Open the Windows 11 ISO's extracted folder and then the**Source** folder.
 5. Next, copy and paste the**appraiserres.dll** file copied from Windows 10 ISO into Windows 11 ISO's**Sources** folder.